ABOUT THE ARTIST

 She enjoys participating in activities and membership in the Brazosport Art League, the National Society of Artists, Art League of Bay City/Matagorda County, as well as the oldest art league in Texas, the Galveston Art League.
 One of her great joys is giving back to the community by donating art to her local church and the San Jose Clinic in Houston for charitable fundraising events throughout the year.
 She enjoys traveling.

-She is a mother of two sons and enjoys spending time with her three grandchildren.
+She is a mother of two sons and enjoys spending time with her four grandchildren.
 She and her husband Victor live in Lake Jackson, Texas.

 My art evokes a feeling of happiness.
 It is an intuitive process that develops and changes as I go along.